IF equation: a feature extractor for high-concentration time-frequency representation of mixed signals: A review of the IF estimator-based TF post-processing methods

-The IF estimator (4) is accurate for the cosine-like signals with slow-varying instantaneous information, i.e., the multi-component non-stationary signal $f(t)$ satisfies $|A'_k(t)|<\epsilon$, $|\phi''_k(t)|<\epsilon$ for $k=1,2,\cdots,K$ (here $\epsilon$ is a small positive constant).
-For the fast-varying signals, such as chirp-like signals, FSST suffers from a low TF resolution at the modulated part.
-To address this shortcoming, paper [41] introduced another IF estimation as follows:
+FSST suffers from a low TF resolution at the modulated part of fast-varying signals, such as chirp-like signals.
+To address this shortcoming, paper [42] introduced another IF estimator as (6), where $\tilde{q}(t, \omega)$ is given by